Karvel/analogjs-blog/src/content/posts/how-i-switched-my-website-to-analog.md

   * Accounts
   * Comments
 * Nice to haves for later
-  * Search (decided to implement a simple client side only version later)
+  * Search (decided to implement a simple client side only version)

 This site is the canonical source for posts, but I currently repost them to <a href="https://dev.to/karvel" target="_blank" rel="noopener">dev.to</a>, which has account and comment support.